jpmllr89/movie_project/README.md

-# movie_project
+# Movie Trailer Website
-movie project for Udacity
+##This is the first project for Programming Fundamentals in the
+##Full_Stack Nanodegree Program provided by Udacity.

+###To initiate, go to working directory (movie_proj) and enter:
+python console.py